 Perhaps the biggest market-moving disappointment (equity bearish, dollar bullish) was Fed Chairman Jerome Powell shooting down the idea of an extended rate-cutting cycle.

-In his press conference, he described the cut as “mid-cycle adjustment” that didn’t necessarily imply follow-up cuts.
+In his press conference, he described the cut as a “mid-cycle adjustment” that didn’t necessarily imply follow-up cuts.

 As he often does, President Trump vented his displeasure via a tweet: “What the Market wanted to hear from Jay Powell and the Federal Reserve was that this was the beginning of a lengthy and aggressive rate-cutting cycle which would keep pace with China, The European Union and other countries around the world....”

-Trump is certainly correct in his observation that Europe and other regions are far outpacing of the U.S. in terms of ultra-accommodative monetary policy.
+Trump is certainly correct in his observation that Europe and other regions are far outpacing the U.S. in terms of ultra-accommodative monetary policy.

 Gold and Silver Show Strength in All Currencies